ThinkingInTypes/ThinkingInTypes.github.io/Chapters/08_Generics.md

 from box import Box

 box: Box[int] = Box(123)
-box.content = "not an int"  # No RuntimeError, Python won't stop this!
+box.content = "not an int"  # type: ignore
 ```

 This code will not raise an error at runtime even though we annotated `box` as `Box[int]` but then assigned a string to its content.